Stanton-Geddes, John and Carolyn G. Anderson. 2011. Does a facultative mutualism limit species range expansion? Oecologia.

 - Environmental Education Center, Grinnell College tri-fold brochure, 2005.

 - Wind Power, Grinnell College, 1/3-page insert, 2007.

 - CERA Volunteer Opportunities, Grinnell College brochure, trifold.
 Updated periodically.

-- Nature Preserves Near Grinnell, 2009, Grinnell College Center for Prairie Studies, 60 pages.
+- Brochures and Guides from The Center for Prairie Studies including the Nature Preserves Near Grinnell, 2009, Grinnell College Center for Prairie Studies, 60 pages.

 Tillers: A Journal of Prairie Restoration Research, containing original articles from students in Bio-150, Introduction to biological inquiry “Prairie restoration.”

 Invasive species pose a serious threat to our ability to preserve, restore, recreate, and maintain native ecosystems at CERA.
 Invasives are native or non-native species that disrupt the structure and functioning of native ecosystems.
 The following list includes non-native species we are trying to control in each type of habitat.